docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 ## Sequence Info Suite

 New in CS4.
 Calls to get the frame size and pixel aspect ratio of a sequence.
-This is use-

-ful for importers, transitions, or video filters, that provide a custom setup dialog with a preview of the video, so that the preview frame can be rendered at the right dimensions.
+This is useful for importers, transitions, or video filters, that provide a custom setup dialog with a preview of the video, so that the preview frame can be rendered at the right dimensions.
 See PrSDKSequenceInfoSuite.h.

 Version 2, new in CS5.5, adds `GetFrameRate()`.